Cheiridopsis pillansii L.Bolus

 Cheiridopsis pillansii var. pillansii, Cheiridopsis brachystigma, Cheiridopsis crassa, Cheiridopsis gibbosa

 Cheridopsis pillansii is a small mat-forming succulent that has very short stems with only 2 or 4 leaves.
-The leaves are fat, succulent, pale grey, smooth, with rounded ends and many dark dots (translucent in backlight) each up to 1.8 inches (4.5 cm) long.
+The fleshy leaves are pale grey, smooth, with rounded ends and many dark dots (translucent in backlight) and each up to 1.8 inches (4.5 cm) long.
 The new leaves are shaped like a pair of cupped hands and appear from within the old leaf pair fissure which gives the impression of the plant having sets of alternate appressed leaves.
 The flowers are scented, usually yellow, but also pinkish or orange in color, up to 2.4 inches (6 cm) in diameter and appear in fall.

 How to Grow and Care